tuobangli/author_ber/README.md

 order points rank from 1-15, according to the order of read.

-Then further rank from 1-30, accoridng to the order of reply.

-For more details, according to the contribution.
+For co-coresponding authors, according to signficant contribution.

 suppose the total author number is 60, then, for a order point of 3/30, it might be 4th or 58th.